CHENFENG1020/scaffold_hopping_whales/README.md

 ``
 Click on the notebook file "virtual_screening_pipeline.jpynb".
 There, you will find additional information on the required calculation steps.

+## Use the provided Python script
+Move to the [code](/code) folder, where the Python file is contained.
+Please make sure you have understand the process by the Jupyter notebook to under stand the output.
+Then run the script with Python:
+- On a system with a display:
+``
+python run_win.py
+``
+Three file selection dialog boxes will pop up asking you to select files.
+Select the library file (.sdf), reference molecule file (.sdf or .txt), and settings file (.txt, optional) in that order.
+Example files are in the data folder.

+- On a system without a display:
+``
+python run.py library_file.sdf molecule_file.txt settings_file.txt
+``
+Then just wait for the program to finish running.
+The output folder is in the main folder.

+# If using SMILES strings for the molecules, the mol file should be a plain text file like .txt, .out, .md instead of .sdf
+# Read the settings file for more details

 ## How to cite
 If you use this code or parts thereof, please cite the following papers:
 * Grisoni F, Merk D, Consonni V, Hiss J.A, Giani Tagliabue S, Todeschini R, Schneider G. "Scaffold hopping from natural products to synthetic mimetics by holistic molecular similarity". *Communications Chemistry* **2018**, 1, 1-9. https://www.nature.com/articles/s42004-018-0043-x